Find Your Perfect School

 What does a Plumber, Pipefitter, or Steamfitter do?

 A Plumber, Pipefitter, or Steamfitter works with piping to install and maintain all types of equipment, ranging from residential plumbing to industrial maintenance.
-They often estimate cost, read blueprints, install plumbing or industrial fixtures, and repair systems as needed.
+They often estimate costs, read blueprints, install plumbing or industrial fixtures, and repair systems as needed.

 They also do preventative maintenance, adhere to all state and local codes, do pressure tests, as well as fix leaky plumbing fixtures, unclog toilets and other drain lines, plus much more!